stebaker92/git-pr/README.md

 # git-pr

-Create PR's on GitHub with ease from the command line
+Create PR's on GitHub with ease from the command line.
+Just run `pr` or `git pr` from your shell (whilst in a git directory) to open your browser ready to create a pull request

 ## Setup (PowerShell)